eliranwong/UniqueBible/README.md

 Windows: https://github.com/eliranwong/UniqueBible/blob/master/shortcut_uba_Windows.bat<br>
 <i>Remarks: Change paths in the files above according to where you place the app's folder on your devices.</i>

+# Virtual Keyboards

+You can use virtual keyboards for input.
+Read more at: https://github.com/eliranwong/Chrome-OS-Linux/blob/master/unique-bible-app/desktop.md#use-virtual-keyboard

 # Where are the Database Files?

 All codes for running the app is shared in this repository.